jrief/django-formset/docs/source/installation.rst

 	    ('node_modules', BASE_DIR / 'node_modules'),
 	]

+Assure that ``BASE_DIR`` points onto the root of your project.
 By doing so, the CSS file for Bootstrap can for instance be included as

 .. code-block:: django